Using the NZ ORCID Hub

-The Hub has a simple user interface and can be used to write employment or education affiliations as well as funding, works and peer-review activities to ORCID records.
+The Hub has a simple user interface and can be used to write information to ORCID records.

-Each NZ ORCID consortium member's technical contact can use the Hub to get API credentials from ORCID.
-The techncial contact can also use the Hub to read from and write information to their staff/students' ORCID records (with the record holder's permission).
+Each consortium member's technical contact can use the Hub to get API credentials from ORCID.

-NZ ORCID consortium member organisations can also nominate one or more organisation administrators to use the Hub to read from and write information to their staff/students' ORCID records (with the record holder's permission).
+The technical contact and/or your organisation's Hub administrator (if appointed) can use the Hub to read from and write information to your staff/students' ORCID records - with the record holder's permission.

-Staff and students at NZ ORCID consortium member organisations who have been onboarded to the Hub can use the Hub to give their organisation permission to read from/write to their ORCID records and create an ORCID iD if they don't already have one.
+Staff and students at onboarded organisations can use the Hub to give permission for information to be written to /read from their ORCID records - or create an ORCID record if they don't already have one.

 Each NZ consortium member organisation's ORCID technical contact person must go through an onboarding and testing stage using sandbox ORCID iDs and the Test NZ ORCID Hub before using the production Hub and 'real' ORCID iDs.
 Onboarding involves requesting API credentials from ORCID.